Welcome to When's That!

 · A background image for each event - choose a good one to make it beautiful!

-· Set a 'cover' event see that event take up the full screen - it really does look gorgeous.
+· Set a 'cover' event and see that event take up the full screen - it really does look gorgeous.

 · Works on the Watch.
 See all your events, view and change the cover event, delete events, change settings...